MHV connector

 The MHV (miniature high voltage) connector is a type of RF connector used for terminating coaxial cable.

 Description

 The connector looks almost identical to a typical BNC connector, but is designed to not mate with BNC jacks.
 It features two bayonet lugs on the female connector; mating is fully achieved with a quarter turn of the coupling nut.
 The dimensions of the connector are specified in the MIL-STD-348B.
 MHV connectors can be recognized by the slightly protruding insulation on the male plug and the slightly different insulation length in the female jack.

 Use

-The MHV connector is typically rated for 1500 RMS Continuous & 5000 .volt peak and 3 ampere.
+The MHV connector is typically rated for 1500 VRMS continuous and 5000 V peak, and 3 amperes.
 With an operating frequency limited to about 300 MHz their usage is restricted to low frequency applications.
 It was commonly used in laboratory settings for voltages beyond the rating of BNC connectors.
-Furthermore they are used in:
+Other applications include: